xNoerPlaysCodes/xNoerPlaysCodes/README.md

 - 👋 Hi, I’m @xNoerPlaysCodes
-- 👀 I’m interested in Java Script
+- 👀 I’m interested in Java & x86 Assembly
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 Dm on Discord! xNoerPlays#4398
+- 📫 Dm on Discord! xNoerLinux#6343

 <!---
 xNoerPlaysCodes/xNoerPlaysCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.